miyehn/break_apart/README.md

 ## Merge threshold

-It's the threshold used for when you press shift + S to merge vertices by distance.
+It's the threshold used for when you press shift + D to merge vertices by distance.

 ## Break Apart